hbctraining/reproducibility-tools/lessons/05_GitHub_Dekstop_remote1.md

 > Note: you do not have to be in `History` to view `Blame` for a given file.

-And if you'd like to view changes side by side, color coded as in GitHub Desktop, click the back button in your browser to see the list of commits for the file and then click on the name of the commit, and you'll see the changes between this particular commit and the previous one:
+And if you'd like to view changes side-by-side, color coded as in GitHub Desktop, click the "Back" button in your web browser to go back to the History and then click on the name of the commit.
+You'll see the changes between this particular commit and the previous one:

 <p align="center">
   <img src="../img/2.GHD_view_file_history_colors.png" width="700" align="center">